 I taught high school English and speech at a small high school for seven years.
-When my second child was born, the plan was for me to stay home a few years with the kids.
-One day before I resigned, I searched the web for extra, part-time jobs for teachers and stumbled upon Teachers Pay Teachers.
-I realized that with the power of the web, I could share my experiences and help busy English teachers.
+When my second child was born, the plan was for me to stay home a few years with my two children.
+One day before I resigned, I searched the web for teaching blogs.
+I realized that I could share my experiences and help busy English teachers.

-Looking back, I probably didn’t consider TpT or blogging to be a full-time job because I knew I’d return to teaching – and two years later I got a job at an alternative school teaching grades 6-12.
-After one year there, I had baby Cara.
-My husband and I decided that I would stay home with our growing family and stay connected with the education world through blogging and TpT.
+After staying home for two years, I taught at an alternative school teaching grades 6-12.
+After one year there, I had my third child.
+My husband and I decided that I would stay home with our growing family and stay connected with the education world through blogging.

 My time in the online world strengthened my teaching, and I spent time in reflection if that is where I should continue my career.
 Ultimately, something was missing, a certain component that I needed in my life.
 In 2016 I went back to teaching because I simply missed the students—I craved that special connection teachers have with students.

 In 2018, Callisto Media published my first book, The English Grammar Workbook for Grades 6, 7, and 8.
 (I wrote extensively about my experience writing a book as an English teacher.)

 You can find additional interviews, podcasts, and articles:

 Southern Illinois Reading Council: Add Grammar to All Components of the ELA Classroom

 Together We Can: IASLE and IATE: Using First Chapter Fridays with Secondary Students

 Teaching Channel: Three Tips to Help New Teachers Collaborate with Colleagues